crillab/pbd4/README.md

 directory) to make easier its execution from its jar and required modules.

-By default, this script considers that the jars of PBD4 are stored in their output directory, that is `dist/jars`.
+By default, this script considers that the jars of PBD4 are stored in their output directory, that is `dist/home`.

-If you have moved them, or if you do not want to execute the script from PBD4's directory, you will need to export a variable `PBD4_HOME` set with the path of the directory containing the jars (you may put this export into your `.bashrc` to stop worrying about it).
+If you have moved them, or if you do not want to execute the script from PBD4's repository, you will need to export a variable `PBD4_HOME` set with the path of the directory containing the jars (you may put this export into your `.bashrc` to stop worrying about it).
 You may also edit the script to alter its default behavior.